-Early this year, Virginia was the first state in the nation to pass legislation authorizing and regulating daily fantasy sports.
+Early in 2016, Virginia was the first state in the nation to pass legislation authorizing and regulating daily fantasy sports.
 The law places the authority to regulate operators with the state's Department of Agriculture and Consumer Services.
 Additionally, the law provides the general consumer safeguards.

 California's legislature passed Assembly Bill 2863-better known as the Gray bill because of lead sponsor Adam Gray-which would legalize and regulate intrastate online poker in California and proposes to regulate daily fantasy sports.
 The law will ensure there are adequate consumer protections, underage participant restrictions, and other participant protections.
 However, the bill defers the question of overall legality of daily fantasy sports to the state attorney general.
+The legislation did not pass in 2016 and efforts to officially legalize daily fantasy sports continue.

-The Connecticut legislature is considering S.B.
+The Connecticut legislature passed S.B.
 No. 192, "To protect consumers who play daily fantasy sports contests from unfair or deceptive acts or practices."
-This reflects the legislature's tacit understanding that the daily fantasy sports are legal under current Connecticut law (so it is merely seeking to impose consumer protections on the industry), but that understanding has not been codified in a statute.
+As written, the law reflects the legislature's tacit understanding that the daily fantasy sports were already legal under current Connecticut law, so it is merely seeking to impose consumer protections on the industry.
+This passed in October 2017, but is still pending approval with state tribal authorities.